-Many anthropologists expressed concern that by describing Kennewick Man in racial terms, Chatters and the plaintiffs risked inadvertently resurrecting the outmoded concepts of race that had tainted early anthropological and archaeological studies.
+Many anthropologists expressed concern that by describing Kennewick Man in racial terms, the plaintiffs risked resurrecting the outmoded concepts of race that had tainted early anthropological and archaeological studies.
 Later generations of scientists had discredited not only the idea of racial superiority but also the whole idea of races as fixed and immutable biological categories.
-Although racial terms such as Caucasoid are still frequently used by forensic anthropologists (like Chatters) for distinguishing among modern population groups, Chatters acknowledged in hindsight that "Caucasoid" was not a good choice of words for the ancient Kennewick remains.
+Although racial terms such as Caucasoid are still frequently used by forensic anthropologists (like Chatters) for distinguishing among modern population groups, Chatters soon acknowledged that "Caucasoid" had not been a good choice of words for the ancient Kennewick remains.

-Even as it completed the riverbank armoring, the Corps of Engineers was turning over responsibility for the Kennewick Man case to the Department of the Interior, which was better equipped to evaluate the remains and respond to Judge Jelderks’ questions.
-Francis McManamon, chief archaeologist of the National Park Service, was put in charge of developing the information needed for the government to decide on a disposition of Kennewick Man.
+As it completed the riverbank armoring, the Corps was transferring responsibility for the Kennewick Man case to the Department of the Interior, better equipped to evaluate the remains and respond to the judge's questions.
+Francis McManamon, chief archaeologist of the National Park Service, was put in charge of developing the information needed to decide on disposition of the Ancient One.
 Ironically, the plan McManamon developed to do so involved many of the studies that the scientist plaintiffs advocated and the tribes opposed.
-However, it was not the plaintiffs, but a panel of independent scientists engaged by the government that conducted the studies in the spring of 1999 at the University of Washington’s Burke Museum in Seattle.
+However, it was not plaintiffs but a panel of independent scientists engaged by the government who conducted those studies in the spring of 1999 at the University of Washington's Burke Museum in Seattle.

-The remains had been transferred to the Burke when Judge Jelderks, responding to the plaintiffs’ concerns over the Corps of Engineers' handling of the bones, ordered them moved to a secure "neutral repository."
-Kennewick Man’s arrival in Seattle on October 29, 1998, was marked by a public ceremony by the Asatru Folk Assembly and private observances by tribal representatives.
+The remains had been transferred to the Burke when Jelderks, responding to plaintiffs' concerns over the Corps of Engineers' handling of the bones, ordered them moved to a secure "neutral repository."
+Their arrival in Seattle on October 29, 1998, was marked by a public ceremony by the Asatru Folk Assembly and private observances by tribal representatives.

-The panel’s studies put to rest claims that Kennewick Man was any more "European" than he was "Indian."
-The remains had some features commonly found in American Indians, some found in Europeans, and some found in Asians, with the strongest resemblances to populations in Polynesia.
-However, considered as a whole, the remains were unlike any modern population whether Indian, European, Polynesian, or other.
+Based on measurements of the skull, teeth, and bones, the independent scientists put to rest claims that the Ancient One was any more "European" than he was "Indian."
+They concluded that the remains had some features commonly found in Native Americans, some found in Europeans, and some found in Asians, with the strongest resemblances to populations in Polynesia.

-These findings did not end the debate over whether Kennewick Man belonged to a population ancestral to American Indians.
-The government panel stressed that the lack of physical resemblance did not rule out a connection, given the amount of time involved.
+This did not end debate over whether the Ancient One belonged to a population ancestral to Native Americans.
+The scientific panel stressed that lack of physical resemblance did not rule out a connection, given the amount of time involved.
 Some leading anthropologists agreed, pointing out that "racial" characteristics are not unchanging over time, and that changes in environment and lifestyle can lead in just a few generations to dramatic changes in the type of skull and bone features on which classifications are based.
-Chatters and other anthropologists, however, continued to argue that the differences between Kennewick Man (and other ancient remains) and modern Indian populations indicated several distinct waves of migration to the Americas.
+Others continued to argue that the differences between Kennewick Man (and other ancient remains) and modern Indian populations indicated several distinct waves of migration to the Americas.

-While scientists sharply debated the significance of the lack of physical similarities between Kennewick Man and modern Indians, that finding became crucial in the legal battle, as the courts eventually ruled that remains are subject to NAGPRA only if there is a proven connection between them and existing Indian tribes.
-The Interior Department had interpreted "Native American human remains," to which NAGPRA applies, to include any remains predating the documented arrival of Europeans in 1492.
-Since the Kennewick remains clearly predated 1492 (as additional radiocarbon tests confirmed), this left only the question of whether the tribes claiming Kennewick Man were the most closely affiliated and thus entitled to repatriation.
+While scientists sharply debated the significance of the lack of physical similarities between the Ancient One and modern Indians, the Interior Department interpreted "Native American human remains," to which NAGPRA applies, to include any remains predating the documented arrival of Europeans in 1492.
+Since the Kennewick remains clearly did, this left only the question of whether the tribes claiming the Ancient One were the most closely affiliated and thus entitled to repatriation.

-The Department authorized DNA tests in an effort to learn whether genetic connections between Kennewick Man and the tribal claimants or others could be established, but no suitable DNA was found.
-However, after studying other evidence, in particular analyzing oral traditions, Department experts determined that Kennewick Man was culturally affiliated with the tribal claimants.
-On September 25, 2000, Interior Secretary Bruce Babbitt granted the tribes’ request for repatriation.
+The Department authorized DNA tests to determine whether genetic connections between the Ancient One and the tribal claimants or others could be established, but no suitable DNA was obtained.
+However, after studying other evidence, in particular analyzing oral traditions, Department experts determined that the Ancient One was culturally affiliated with the tribal claimants.
+On September 25, 2000, Interior Secretary Bruce Babbitt granted their request for repatriation.

 The Courts Rule

 The plaintiffs returned to Magistrate Judge Jelderks, who issued his third decision in the case on August 30, 2002.
-Rejecting the Interior Department’s interpretation of NAGPRA, Jelderks ordered that the plaintiffs be allowed to study Kennewick Man.
-He concluded that because NAGPRA defines "Native American" in the present tense -- "of, or relating to, a tribe, people, or culture that is indigenous to the United States" (25 U.S.C. sec.
-3001(9)) -- remains or artifacts are "Native American" only if a relation is shown between them and a present day tribe or culture.
-Jelderks decided that no such relation had been proven for Kennewick Man -- the scientific studies do not show a physical relation with any modern population, and Jelderks declared the evidence of oral tradition insufficient.
+Rejecting the Interior Department's interpretation of NAGPRA, Jelderks ordered that the plaintiffs be allowed to study the remains.
+He concluded that because NAGPRA defines "Native American" in the present tense -- "of, or relating to, a tribe, people, or culture that is indigenous to the United States" (Bonnichsen, 217 F.Supp.2d at 1136) -- remains or artifacts are "Native American" only if a relation is shown between them and a present-day tribe or culture.
+Jelderks decided that no such relation had been proven for Kennewick Man -- the scientific studies did not show a physical relation and he declared the evidence of oral tradition insufficient.

-The government and tribes appealed, but in a decision issued February 4, 2004, a panel of the Ninth Circuit Court of Appeals agreed with Judge Jelderks that NAGPRA applies only to remains with a significant genetic or cultural connection to existing tribes or cultures.
+The government and tribes appealed, but in 2004 a panel of the Ninth Circuit Court of Appeals agreed that NAGPRA applies only to remains with a significant genetic or cultural connection to existing tribes or cultures.
 The panel also agreed that there was no evidence of such a relation between Kennewick Man and the tribes claiming the remains.